Case Study

 Senior Living Facility Appeal

-When choosing healthcare real estate property tax consulting, consider consultants who demonstrate a strong understanding of the healthcare industry and a track record of reducing property taxes through effective property tax protests, appeals and valuation reviews.
+When choosing healthcare real estate property tax consulting, look for advisors who understand healthcare facilities and have experience reducing property taxes through protests, appeals and valuation reviews.
+A strong provider should understand both the property and the tax process.

-Evaluate potential service providers by reviewing their healthcare experience, success stories, strategic approach, communication process and ability to manage complex assessment issues.
+Evaluate potential providers by reviewing healthcare experience, success stories, strategy, communication and the ability to manage complex assessment issues.
+The consultant should be able to explain how they will review the property and what evidence may support a lower value.

 Healthcare organizations should also evaluate whether a consultant can support both healthcare real estate property tax consulting and healthcare personal property tax services.
 Many healthcare facilities have both real estate and business personal property concerns, so the two service areas often need to work together.

-PVS offers healthcare property tax services designed to support complex facilities and healthcare portfolios.
+PVS offers healthcare property tax services designed for complex facilities and healthcare portfolios.
+These services can support appeals, valuation reviews, assessment reduction strategy, compliance and professional representation in property tax-related proceedings.

 Frequently Asked Questions